trajano/docker-volume-plugins/s3fs-volume-plugin/README.md

     docker plugin set PLUGINALIAS AWSSECRETACCESSKEY=secret
     docker plugin enable PLUGINALIAS

-If there is a need to have a different set of servers, a separate plugin alias should be created with a different set of servers.
+If there is a need to have a different set of key/secrets, a separate plugin alias should be created with a different set of key/secrets.

 Example in docker-compose.yml: